-As an example 64-bit Vim installer can be installed via the following link for the version 8.2.1970.
+As an example, a 64-bit Vim installer can be installed via the following link for version 8.2.1970.

-The 32-bit installer for the Vim can be downloaded from the following link for the version 8.2.1970.
+The 32-bit installer for Vim can be downloaded from the following link for version 8.2.1970.

 Install Vim On Windows

-First we will double click to the downloaded Windows installer file which will show the following start screen.
-This screen is named as Installer Language where English is the default language but you can install in different languages like French, German etc.
+First, we will double click on the downloaded Windows installer file which will show the following start screen.
+This screen is named Installer Language where English is the default language but you can install it in different languages like French, German, etc.

-In this step we will see the following welcome screen which provide some generic information.
+In this step, we will see the following welcome screen which provides some generic information.